Skip to main content

 Avoid using social accounts to sign in to other sites

 Using one of your social media accounts to sign in to accounts on other websites is easy, but it puts your personal information at risk.
-If one of the sites gets hacked, then all your accounts using that login information become vulnerable as well.
+If one of the sites gets hacked, all your accounts using that login information also become vulnerable.

 *The Asurion® trademarks and logos are the property of Asurion, LLC.
 All rights reserved.
 All other trademarks are the property of their respective owners.
 Asurion is not affiliated with, sponsored by, or endorsed by any of the respective owners of the other trademarks appearing herein.*